rebordao/amigo/README.md

   and add to the end of the `crontab` the following lines:

   > `0 16 * * 1-5 /path to survey.py`
-  > `0 9 * * 2-6 /path to digest.py`
+  > `0 9 30 * 2-6 /path to digest.py`

   This sends the survey every weekday, and the digest on the days when the previous day was a weekday (Tuesday, Wednesday, Thursday, Friday, Saturday).

-The team leader by default doesn't receive the survey, just the digest.
+By default the team leader doesn't receive the survey, just the digest.
 To overcome this use a dummy email for the team leader's email and add him/her as a regular team member.

 ## Dependencies